lrajlich/docker-example/Readme.md

 make all
 ```

-After the docker images are built, using ```docker images``` command you should be able to see three docker images "dockerexample/sinatra", "dockerexample/mysql", and "dockerexample/redis".
+After the docker images are built, using ```docker images``` command you should be able to see the three built docker images.
 Example:
 ```bash
 bash-3.2$ docker images